 Baritone Alexander Birch Elliott continues to garner praise for his “heated intensity and beguiling timbre of mahogany.”
-(New York Times) Alexander’s 2018-19 season features his debut with the Metropolitan Opera singing the role of Zurga in Penny Woolcock’s production of Les Pêcheurs de Perles, conducted by Emmanuel Villaume.
-Additional performances in the season include his debut with Virginia Opera as Belcore in L’elisir d’amore, as well as returns to Opera Omaha for his role debut as Silvio in Pagliacci and Portland Opera as Hannah Before in Laura Kaminsky’s As One.
-He returns to the Indianapolis Symphony in June for performances of Bruckner’s Te Deum.
+(New York Times) Alexander’s 2018-19 season features his debuts at The Metropolitan Opera and Houston Grand Opera singing the role of Zurga in Les Pêcheurs de Perles, as well as his return to Opera Omaha for his role debut as Silvio in Pagliacci.
+A frequent performer on concert stages around the United States, Alexander makes his debut with the Cleveland Orchestra this season for Vaughan Williams’ Five Mystical Songs, in addition to returns to the Pittsburgh Symphony Orchestra in performances as Brander in Berlioz’s La Damnation de Faust and the Indianapolis Symphony Orchestra for Bruckner’s Te Deum.

 Alexander made two significant festival debuts in the summer of 2018, both in celebration of Leonard Bernstein’s centennial.
 He appeared with the Ravinia Festival in June under the baton of Marin Alsop as a Street Singer in Bernstein’s Mass, followed by performances of Maximilian, the Sea Captain, and the Grand Inquisitor in Candide at the Tanglewood Festival.
 Recent operatic appearances include as Sonora in La fanciulla del West in his debut with New York City Opera; Figaro in Il barbiere di Siviglia with Opera Santa Barbara; Anthony in Sweeney Todd and the title role of Eugene Onegin with Portland Opera; and as Guglielmo in Cosi fan tutte with Opera Omaha.
 A proponent of contemporary works, he appeared as John Brooke in Little Women with Madison Opera and Annapolis Opera; Edward Kynaston in Carlisle Floyd’s Prince of Players with the Florida State Opera; and in the role of Doug Hansen in Joby Talbot's Everest at The Dallas Opera.